Wealth Management for Individuals

 What You Can Expect to Pay

-A lot of people think the advisory fee is all they are paying for.
-And when working with other advisors, that is often not the case.
-There are a lot of ways in which advisors may be charging you fees, and it’s important to consider the all-in cost of investing and to be aware of the many ways that you could be paying extra fees.
+Most people think the advisory fee is all they are paying for, but often, that is not the case.
+There are many ways in which advisors may be charging you fees, and it’s important to consider the all-in cost of investing.

 - Does anybody else ever pay you to advise me and, if so, do you earn more to recommend certain products or services?